Resources for Taking Action

 - Farmer Letter on Climate Change

 The next farm bill must be a climate bill.
-Read and sign the national farmer climate letter, encouraging Congress to support the Agriculture Resilience Act, and see what other Ohio farmers have to say about being on the frontlines of the climate crisis.
+See what other Ohio farmers have to say about being on the frontlines of the climate crisis.

 - OEFFA Factsheet: Ten Dangers of GE Foods